CitrineNull/Pivot-Lab/walkthrough.md

 To progress further through the network you have two options:

-1. Upload and install all the tools we intend to use to the compromised box, or
+1. Upload and install all the tools we intend to use onto the compromised box, or
 2. Set up a proxy to tunnel traffic from our attacker machine into the internal network

 It's often not a good idea to upload our tools onto the compromised machine for various reasons